 What do we do?

-- We share cultural history and experiences through partnerships with local Asian American groups·
+- We share cultural history and experiences through partnerships with local Asian and Pacific American groups·

 - We explore family and community connections through oral history, storytelling and field trips·